-It first appeared in the 1950s when it was used in aircraft, but then in the 1970s car manufacturers started to implement it into their vehicles as well.
+It first appeared in the 1950s when it was used in aircraft, but then in the 1970s, car manufacturers started to implement it into their vehicles as well.
 It is part of the overall Electronic Stability Control System of the car, about which you can find out more by checking out our article comparing it to traction control.
 All modern road cars now have some form of ABS.

-What Does ABS Do?
+What Does ABS Actually Do?

-Each wheel on your car has a sensor attached to it, and the ABS uses these sensors to gauge when one of the wheels may be about to lock up.
+Each wheel on your car has a sensor attached to it, and the ABS uses these sensors to gauge when any of the wheels may be about to lock up.
 If it senses this, it automatically releases the brake on that wheel, and then continuously and repeatedly applies the brake again, with some systems applying and releasing the brake up to 15 times per second.

 This rapid application and release of the brake can be felt as a pulsing sensation under your foot on the brake pedal if the ABS kicks in.
 It can be discerning to feel it for the first time, but in reality, the system is working extremely hard to keep you safe by preventing the wheels from completely locking up.